May 25, 2021

 Second, help your employees feel empowered with tools and resources to take care of themselves.
 This begins with access to mental health providers through your benefits program, but it can also include flexible schedules, paid time off, and paid mental health days to allow employees to schedule appointments with providers and step away from work when they’re overwhelmed.

 Third, create an environment of mutual support among employees.
-Everyone wants to feel supported at work–not just when mental illness strikes, but throughout the year.
-A caring company culture can benefit mentally healthy workers too.
+Everyone wants to feel supported at work–not just when mental illness strikes, but any time.
+A caring company culture can benefit worker’s mental health.

-Additionally, ensure that your mental health resources and company culture are inclusive of all employees.
+Additionally, make sure that your mental health resources and company culture are inclusive for every employee.
 Employers sometimes overlook inclusivity when considering mental health benefits, and this oversight can hinder your company’s efforts to create a safe and supportive environment.
 Your work culture can’t be healthy if a portion of your workforce feels unseen, so make sure your network of mental health care providers is as diverse as your workforce, and make sure your benefit program’s providers practice culturally responsive care.
 This type of care takes an individual’s cultural background and intersectionality into consideration when addressing mental health challenges and finding solutions.

-Finally, addressing substance use disorder is critical to maintaining a psychologically safe workplace–which means your mental health resources should cover substance abuse treatment and education.
-A person under the influence of alcohol, drugs, or other substances may exhibit behavior that makes their coworkers feel unsafe.
-Likewise, a workplace that shames or ignores difficulties with substance use may discourage individuals from seeking help for an addiction.
+Finally, addressing substance use disorders (SUDs) is critical to maintaining a psychologically safe workplace–which means your mental health resources should cover SUD treatment and education.
+Someone who is under the influence of alcohol, drugs, or other substances may exhibit behavior that makes their coworkers feel unsafe.
+Likewise, a workplace that shames or ignores substance use issues may discourage employees from seeking help for an addiction.

-It won’t surprise you to learn that mental health distress can cause a dip in employee productivity.
+It won’t surprise you to learn that mental health distress can cause employee productivity to dip.
 As an employer, you have two priorities: promoting employee well-being, and supporting your business objectives.

-Tackling mental health and productivity concerns in the right order ensures that you, as an HR leader or manager, are being sensitive to your employee’s personal needs while also maintaining your responsibility to your team and workplace.
+Tackling mental health and productivity concerns in the right order ensures that you as a people leader are being sensitive to your employees’ needs while maintaining your responsibility to your team and workplace.

 LEARN MORE by downloading our report on severe workplace mental health challenges in the workplace, and what employers can do to prevent them.